Giraut/tFlipper/README.md

 If you run `python tFlipper.py -t session.txt`, the session will be recorded as ANSI art text in `session.txt`.
 The text file can be replayed with the correct timing with `python tFreplay.py session.txt`.

-If you run `python tFlipper.py -g session.gif`, the session will be recorded as an animated GIF such as this one:
+If you run `python tFlipper.py -g session.gif`, the session will be recorded as an animated GIF:

 ![Flipper Zero session recorded as an animated GIF](screenshots/session_animation.gif)